Vimal-Das/Udacity-DRLN-P2-Continuous-Control/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

-**I have choosen Option 2: to solve the second version that contains 20 identical agents.**
+**I have choosen Option 1: to solve the first version that contains one single agent.**

 ### Getting Started